Skip to main content

 • Keyword search in the field management system (exact words, ten ways to describe the same fault, no match).

-• A generic AI chat over exported spreadsheets (similar text, no thread, no customer context, no durable model).
+• A generic AI chat over exported spreadsheets (similar text, no customer context, no links between jobs).

 Your enriched operational model belongs to your organisation.
 It is isolated per tenant, exportable, and intended to outlive any single field system or UI.
-Discovery and agents both read from that model, not from a vendor-owned black box.
+Discovery and agents both read from that model.

-Everything in the intelligence layer resolves around the customer (contact).
+Every record in your operation resolves around the customer (contact).
 A retail chain, a housing block, and a single-site café are contacts in your model.
 Places are addresses and locations linked to that contact: where work happened, described in language your teams already use.
 Records stay connected so jobs, outcomes, engineers, and places align even when source systems spell names differently.
 In documentation and customer-facing apps, prefer:

 • Customer / contact (contact_id) for scoping